Simplify infrastructure self-service with Blueprints

 I feel that DevOps is supposed to be some kind of senior role, providing guidance, and helping others.
 So, in the end, when you fail, it is painful because you were supposed to be helping others, not failing them.
 I think that’s why people might choose to blame themselves as a negative way of dealing with stress.
 Ioannis Moustakis, DevOps & Site Reliability Engineer

-What’s worth noting is that the most popular negative way of coping with stress for all groups is excessive eating or not eating enough.
+It’s also worth noting that the most popular negative way of coping with stress for all groups is excessive eating or not eating enough.

-DevOps professionals are also the most solitary group as they avoid friends and family (as a coping strategy) over 20% more often than other IT professionals.
+DevOps professionals are also the most solitary group: They avoid friends and family (as a coping strategy) over 20% more often than other IT professionals.

 Negative ways of dealing with stress - stress in IT report